 - Steganography is a technique that facilitates the hiring of a message that is to be kept secret inside other messages.
 Earlier, people used methods to hide messages such as invisible ink, minute variations, etc.

-- Hashing is the cryptographic technique which converts data which can be any form into a unique string.
+- Hashing is the cryptographic technique that converts data which can be any form into a unique string.
 Regardless of size or type, any data can be hashed using a hashing algorithm.
 It takes data of random length and converts it into fixed hashed value.

 - Hashing is different from other encryption methods because, in hashing, encryption cannot be reversed; that is cannot be decrypted using keys.
 MD5, SHA1, SHA 256 are the widely used hashing algorithms.

 In this article, we have seen what is cryptography and various Cryptography techniques to encrypt and decrypt the data.
 Cryptography is used in all fields to secure data and prevent it from getting hacked.
 For example, for securing passwords, authenticating banking transactions, etc. nowadays various new cryptographic techniques are developed and cracked hence it is important to always be aware of the computer threats and take precautions to avoid them as best as we can.

-This has been a guide to Cryptography Techniques.
-Here we have discuss the overview, security principles, and techniques of cryptography.
+This is a guide to Cryptography Techniques.
+Here we discuss the overview, security principles, and techniques of cryptography.
 You can also go through our other suggested articles to learn more –